Recruitment and Selection for University Support Staff

 Initial Screening of Candidate Documents

 Employment Services certifies all candidates as meeting the minimum requirements.
-As such, departments must consider all candidates in the screening process, using the preferred criteria set forth on the Initial Screening form, AA-28.
+As such, departments must consider all candidates in the screening process, using the preferred criteria set forth on the Initial Screening form of Candidates Prior to Interview, AA-28.
 This tool allows departments to rate applications based on those qualifications beyond the minimum requirements, i.e. the preferred selection criteria.
 Caution must be taken to ensure that the preferred knowledge, skills and abilities used to screen are actually needed in the job.
 Selection criteria must be applied equally to all candidates.
 This process is necessary to identify the top candidates through a structured process based on a point system.
 The AA-28 form becomes very important should any questions arise as to the selection process used to determine those selected for interviews.

 K-State requires at least three candidates be interviewed though it is recommended that departments interview 5-7 individuals.
-In the unlikely event that no candidates match the preferred screening criteria, Departments should contact Employment Services for guidance.
+In the unlikely event that no candidates match the preferred screening criteria, departments should contact Employment Services for guidance.

 References for candidates selected for interview should occur after the interview has taken place.